 Yang’s dumpling is another must visit for its Sheng Jian Bao, the lesser known Shanghai-style soup dumpling that is just equally as magnificent as XLB.
 The concept is similar to XLB – it is a dumpling that contains soup and pork meat inside, but the skin is thicker and pan-fried instead of steamed.

-There are now many outlets of Yang’s across the city, and lucky for us tourists, there is a Yang’s dumpling outlet right across from Jia Jia Tang Bao!
+There are now many outlets of Yang’s throughout Shanghai, and lucky for us tourists, there is even a Yang’s dumpling outlet right across from Jia Jia Tang Bao!

 How to order at Yang’s dumpling